novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-310.md

 Of course, this was revealed when Kim Na-yoon couldn't keep it to herself while the elders and Kim Tae-hyun's couple were away,

-"Hyungbu might know him too."
+"Brother-in-law might know him too."

 Kim Na-yoon tried to reveal more.